Welcome to Year 4!

 Children can change their books as and when needed throughout the week (Sonia is amazing at this!).
 They can choose books from our class libraries as well as books in the Hub.
 The children can borrow up to 2 books; we would prefer them to take one 'level' and one free reading book.
 We have an electronic lending system which the children can operate themselves during their own time.

-We encourage chidren to bring in their book bags daily so they can return and issue books wheneer they would like to.
+We encourage chidren to bring in their book bags daily so they can return and issue books whenever they would like to.
 Please also remind children to comment about their books in their reading record books.

 This year we are continuing our Enquiry-led approach to the wider curriculum.
 We will be Musicians, Artists, Philosophers, Geographers, Historians, Engineers, Athletes, and Scientists.
 Each unit is based around an enquiry question which we will investigate over a number of weeks.

-Mr Rossetti (our school's sport coach) delivers P.E. every Monday morning / afternoon.
-On Fridays, it would be super-helpful if children came to school with their P.E. kit in a bag.
+Adam (our school's sport coach) delivers P.E. every Tuesday morning / afternoon.
+On Tuesdays, it would be super-helpful if children came to school with their P.E. kit in a bag.
 They will change into this before their P.E. lessons start each week.
 P.E. kit needs to either be a house t-shirt in their relevant colour (which can be purchased from the office) or any t-shirt in the colour of the house they are in.